g-ledain/mathsinthevoid/The orbit-stabiliser theorem.md

 Note that a similar moral holds for linear $G$-representations, especially in the semisimple case (e.g. when $G$ is finite and the ground field $k$ is algebraically closed of characteristic zero); in this case, every representation is a direct sum (not disjoint union) of simples (not orbits) and every simple $G$-representation appears as a quotient (and summand, by semisimplicity) of $kG$.
 In fact, a nice perspective on semisimplicity might be that it allows us to emulate as closely as possible the case of $G$ acting on a mere set, rather than a vector space.

-[^overstatement] This is really an overstatement - in practice, it may not be so easy to apply this knowledge to specific $G$-sets $X$.
+[^overstatement]: This is really an overstatement - in practice, it may not be so easy to apply this knowledge to specific $G$-sets $X$.
 But at least for theoretical and spiritual purposes, this is a good lesson to bear in mind.